 It is widely agreed that we need to rethink our approach to food production and consumption if we want a more regenerative, effective global food system.
 Transitioning to a more circular food system will help address many of today’s issues.
 By redesigning urban food systems - based on the principles of a circular economy - we can facilitate the closing of nutrient loops from cities back to food growing areas.
 Localised production, food innovation, new value streams, and other circular interventions, could have a significant social impact by reconnecting citizens with food, creating jobs, and inducing potential health benefits.

 Making the transition towards a circular economy for food in cities, will require food brands, innovators, farmers, waste processors, digital enablers, investors, academics, municipalities, chefs, key influencers, and other stakeholders in the food system and wider bioeconomy to collaborate in new ways.

-The Cities and the Circular Economy for Food initiative brings together a diverse group of food system actors to design a regenerative urban food system, based on the principles of a circular economy.
+The Cities and Circular Economy for Food initiative brings together a diverse group of food system actors to design a regenerative urban food system, based on the principles of a circular economy.
 Led by the Ellen MacArthur Foundation, it aims to create benefits across business, society, and the environment, and to build momentum towards a global food system fit for the 21st century.
-By transitioning to a more circular food system, Cities and the Circular Economy for Food aims to unlock an economic opportunity, while making a contribution to addressing some of the challenges of the current food system.
+By transitioning to a more circular food system, Cities and Circular Economy for Food aims to unlock an economic opportunity, while making a contribution to addressing some of the challenges of the current food system.